 2. Installing your MBTiles files

-- On your Android device, navigate to the folder "/Android/data/com.surveycto.collect.android/files/config/layers" (we will call this the layers folder).
+- On your Android device, navigate to this folder:

 - Create a folder for the MBTiles file.
 The name of the folder will be the name of the layer shown to the enumerator.

 - Move or copy the MBTiles file to its folder within the layers folder.
 Make sure there is only one file per folder in the layers folder.

 |Here in the layers folder, there are two folders, each with a single MBTiles file.
 With this setup, there will be two offline map layers to choose from: "Cambridge" and "World".|

 |These instructions are up-to-date as of SurveyCTO Collect 2.70.6.
 Older versions of SurveyCTO Collect had a different layers folder location.
 When you update to 2.70.6, you will need to move the folders in the older /SurveyCTO/layers/ location to the new location mentioned above.|

 |If you want to test multiple files in the same layers folder for yourself, download this ZIP file to your device, unzip it, and move the created folder to the layers folder.
 You will find that when trying to use it for a layer, none of those maps will load.|